adamfoneil/CoreNotify/README.md

 ```
 You will receive your CoreNotify API key at the email you provide.

-3. Add the **CoreNotify.MailerSend** package to your project.
+3. Add the [CoreNotify.MailerSend](https://www.nuget.org/packages/CoreNotify.CLI/) package to your project.
 ```
 dotnet add package CoreNotify.MailerSend
 ```
 4. Add your API key from step 2 to your configuration.
 There are a number of ways to do this.
+See example in [DemoApp appsettings](https://github.com/adamfoneil/CoreNotify/blob/master/DemoApp/appsettings.json#L2)
-5. Replace the `IdentityNoOpEmailSender` in your app with `CoreNotifyEmailSender`
+5. Replace the `IdentityNoOpEmailSender` in your app with `CoreNotifyEmailSender` using the `AddCoreNotify` extension method.
+See [demo](https://github.com/adamfoneil/CoreNotify/blob/master/DemoApp/Program.cs#L19)

+Note that the API key in the demo app no longer works, but I'm showing an example of how you can configure this in your own apps.

 A few things to note about how this works:
 - CoreNotify uses [MailerSend](https://www.mailersend.com/) under the hood.